 Stoke City Football Club, Clayton Wood, Rosetree Avenue, Trent Vale, Stoke-on-Trent, ST4 6NB

-The first phase was completed for the start of the 2010/11 season with the two-storey, 1,800 sq metre building featuring nine changing rooms, a gymnasium, hydrotherapy suite, medical facilities, dining area and administrative offices.
+The first phase was completed at a cost of £4.5million for the start of the 2010/11 season with the two-storey, 1,800sq metre building featuring nine changing rooms, a gymnasium, hydrotherapy suite, medical facilities, dining area and administrative offices.

 Stoke-on-Trent station is situated on the West Coast Mainline and provides easy access from Manchester, Birmingham, Crewe, Derby and London.
 Clayton Wood is a five minute taxi ride from the station.